risingwavelabs/risingwave-docs-legacy/docs/risingwave-flink-comparison.md

 RisingWave is not only a stream processing platform, but also a streaming database.
 It ensures that all data accesses reach a consistent snapshot of the stored data.
 This means that users are guaranteed to always see consistent results without any confusion.

-## Integrations and toolings
+## Integrations and tooling

 *Apache Flink offers dozens of connectors to the systems in the big data world; in contrast, RisingWave can be well integrated into not only big data and cloud ecosystems but also the PostgreSQL ecosystem.*

-BBoth RisingWave and Apache Flink are designed for large-scale stream processing and have comprehensive support for big data ecosystems.
+Both RisingWave and Apache Flink are designed for large-scale stream processing and have comprehensive support for big data ecosystems.
 They both support ingesting streaming data from message queues like Kafka and Pulsar.
 Additionally, they can sink processed data to downstream databases or data warehouses such as MySQL, Redis, Redshift, and Snowflake.

 RisingWave differs from Apache Flink in that it was specifically designed for the cloud ecosystem.
 This means that RisingWave can be easily integrated with cloud services like Confluent Cloud, DataStax, and Grafana Cloud.
 Additionally, RisingWave supports built-in secure connections to upstream sources.
 Users can create a PrivateLink across VPCs directly using any RisingWave client.